Doron-L/PriceOfCall/README.md

 I threw classes 2, 8, 9, 10, 14, as they didn't seem relevant.
 Classes 3 and 4 were grouped as the non-picked up calls. the rest of the classes were grouped as the picked-up calls.
 The ratio between the calls that were not picked-up to the ones that were was about 2/1.

 ## Exploratory Data Analysis

+???All the features ate categorical.
+Thus, we can not look for correlation but more...

 I first looked at the country feature.
 There were calls to many different countries, but only the US and GB had more than 100 calls each.
 More specifically, after cleaning ..., there were 299163 and 381 calls to the US and GB, respectively.
 Since these calls are further divided to the many other features, I removed GB as well.

 Then I made an exploratory data analysis to see if there are dependencies between the pick-up ratio and the features.
 I looked at the dependencies on time (e.g., year, month, day of week, and hour).
 At a first glace, the human eye could identifies "trend".
 For example, by looking at the dependency of the pick-up ratio over the hour, we see that the pick-up ratio is higher at the middle of the working day (except for some increase at 19:00, please see the black curve in the following figure), which makes perfect sence ads we call to a business.
 However, when we look at this dependency in the three area codes with the largest number of calls, we see that the dependency of the pick-up ratio over time is really different between the different area codes and between them and the general trend.
 Note that bins with less than 100 calls were removed.
 ![](https://github.com/Doron-L/PriceOfCall/blob/master/pickup_ratio_vs_hour_diff_area_codes_png)

 A similar insights are found when the pick-up ratio vs. hour (or any other time measure) is ploted for the different categories of another feature.
 Thus, the conclusion here is that it is risky to infer ??? from an exploratory analysis of two or three features, even if we think we see some trend, and that the dependency of the pick-up ratio may depend on more than one or two features and maybe also depend in a more complex way.